-146. Thus, the industry has long used viral marketing campaigns to push its products on children, teens, and young adults.
-Prior to the advent of the Internet, cigarette companies engaged in "viral advertising" or "influential seeding" by paying "cool people" to smoke in select bars and clubs, with the "idea being that people will copy this fashion, which would then spread as if by infection."65 By simply paying some attractive, stylish third parties to use the product in trendy public places, tobacco companies were able to create buzz and intrigue.
-As word spread, the public would develop a strong association that smoking was what young, cool adults were doing.

-147. Today, cigarette manufacturers like Defendant Altria are limited in their ability to advertise in the United States, but actively use viral marketing techniques outside of the United States.
+- 131. Thus, the industry has long used viral marketing campaigns to push its products on children, teens, and young adults.
+Prior to the advent of the Internet, cigarette companies engaged in "viral advertising" or "influential seeding" by paying "cool people" to smoke in select bars and clubs, with the "idea being that people will copy this fashion, which would then spread as if by infection."
+By simply paying some attractive, stylish third parties to use the product in trendy public places, tobacco companies were able to create buzz and intrigue.
+As word spread, the public would develop a strong association that smoking was what young, cool adults were doing. - 132.
+Today, cigarette manufacturers like Altria are limited in their ability to advertise in the United States, but actively use viral marketing techniques outside of the United States.
 For example, Japan Tobacco International, one of JUUL's early investors, launched social media campaigns including a "Freedom Music Festival" promoting Winston cigarettes in Kazakhstan Kyrgyzstan, and Jordan.
-Similarly, Defendant Philip Morris International, a whollyowned subsidiary of Defendant Altria, JUUL's largest stakeholder, has used influencer campaigns in multiple countries.
+Similarly, Phillip Morris International, a wholly-owned subsidiary of Altria, JUUL's largest stakeholder, has used influencer campaigns in multiple countries.
 A campaign in Indonesia called "I Decide To" has been viewed more than 47 million times online.
-A hashtag marketing campaign called #NightHunters in Uruguay used paid influencers to pose with menthol cigarettes and was seen by nearly ten percent of Uruguay's population.66
+A hashtag marketing campaign called #NightHunters in Uruguay used paid influencers to pose with menthol cigarettes and was seen by nearly ten percent of Uruguay's population.
+66 - 133.
+An influencer paid to promote Philip Morris brands stated that Philip Morris targets a "super young profile" for its influencers . . . the people they selected are always the youngest.
+They look for young people that have large groups of friends so [the social media promotional message] gets expanded more and more."
+Id.
+Another influencer allegedly stated that "we had a training session with the person of charge of marketing in Marlboro, she talked to us about how difficult it was for them to advertise due to all the laws in place.
+She also talked to us about . . . [linking] the brand to certain colors or situations."
+Id. (brackets in original).

-65 Golden Holocaust, 119 (citing Ted Bates and Co., Copy of a Study of Cigarette Advertising Made by J.W.
+&lt;sup>65 Golden Holocaust, 119 (citing Ted Bates and Co., Copy of a Study of Cigarette Advertising Made by J.W.
 Burgard; 1953, (Lorillard), n.d., Bates 04238374-8433.